 Fractures, or broken bones, happen to more than 1 million Americans every year.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, William Sherman, MD, and their team treat many types of injuries, including fractures.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, Luis Espinoza, MD, and their team treat many types of injuries, including fractures.
 If you suspect you have a fracture, call the office or book an appointment online today.

 A bone can break in a multitude of ways.
 The two main fracture categories are open (compound) and closed.
 A closed fracture involves only a break in the bone, while the skin remains intact.
 Open fractures involve an open wound that reveals the underlying bone or may cause the broken bone to pierce the skin.

 Within these categories, there are many types of fractures, including: